emrgen/carbon/packages/carbon-store/README.md

-# Carbon store can store files in local file system and also in remote servers
+# Carbon store can sync with local file system and also in remote servers

 file systems are synced using file sync protocol